thomasmauerer/hassio-addons/samba-backup/DOCS.md

   input: trigger
 ```

+_Simple trigger_

 The configuration options that directly affect the snapshot creation are overwritable for a single run: `exclude_addons`, `exclude_folders`, `backup_name` and `backup_password`.
-To overwrite any of these options, you have to use an extended syntax in json format - `command` has to be `trigger`.
+To overwrite any of these options, you have to use an extended syntax - `command` has to be `trigger`.
 See the following example:

 ```yaml
 service: hassio.addon_stdin